Augustine of Hippo

 "Vainly then do they run about with the pretext that they have demanded Councils for the faith's sake; for divine Scripture is sufficient above all things; but if a Council be needed on the point, there are the proceedings of the Fathers, for the Nicene Bishops did not neglect this matter, but stated the doctrine so exactly, that persons reading their words honestly, cannot but be reminded by them of the religion towards Christ announced in divine Scripture."

 While Protestants believe that apostolic traditions and customs of the church exist, they are not essential to salvation.
 Everything necessary for salvation is found in Scripture.
+The apostle John affirmed that Jesus taught things not included in scripture (John 21:25), but he also said the gospel is enough (John 20:31).
+Historically, Rome held to a "two-source theory" of revelation, believing that scripture and tradition were two separate deposits of doctrines.
+Therefore, scripture was understood to be insufficient.

 "There is, brethren, one God, the knowledge of whom we gain from the Holy Scriptures, and from no other source."